 This guide answers some general questions about Squarespace Analytics (previously Squarespace Metrics).
 To see detailed guides on each panel, visit Using Squarespace Analytics.

 How far back can I go?

-How far back you can go in Analytics depends on the panel you're viewing.
-For limits by panel, visit Analytics filters and date ranges.
+How far back you can go in Analytics depends on the panel you’re viewing.

 How often does Analytics refresh with new data?